rancher/elemental/docs/quickstart.md

           -----END CERTIFICATE-----
     ```

-    As you can see we obtained the proper initial registration needed by `elemental-register` to register the node properly and continue wiht the automated installation
+    As you can see we obtained the proper initial registration needed by `elemental-register` to register the node properly and continue with the automated installation

     Now we can write down the data returned for that url into a file that we will inject into the iso